The Ancient History of Mad Honey: Where does it come from?

 Following the Black Sea’s coastline, a Greek army under his command was returning to Greece that year after a successful campaign against the Persians.
 Near Trabzon, located in northeastern Turkey, the soldiers decided to indulge in local honey pilfered from nearby beehives.

-After consuming the honey, they experienced severe symptoms such as vomiting, diarrhea, disorientation, and an inability to stand.
+After consuming the bee syrup, they experienced severe symptoms such as vomiting, diarrhea, disorientation, and an inability to stand.
 However, by the next day, the effects were gone, allowing them to continue their journey to Greece.

-Later, in 67 B.C.E., in the same region of Trabzon, Roman soldiers had a less fortunate encounter with mad honey.
+Later, in 67 B.C.E., in the same region of Trabzon, Roman soldiers had a less fortunate encounter with hallucinogenic liquid gold.
 Gnaeus Pompeius Magnus, also known as Pompey the Great, led his Roman army in pursuit of King Mithridates of Pontus and his Persian forces along the Black Sea.

-The Persians strategically placed pots filled with local honey for the Roman troops to discover.
+The Persians strategically placed pots filled with local bee nectar for the Roman troops to discover.
 Upon consuming the honey, the Romans became disoriented and incapacitated, rendering them unable to fight effectively.

 The Persian army returned and inflicted significant casualties on the Roman troops, with minimal losses on their own side, resulting in the deaths of over 1,000 Roman soldiers.